Chenzie2/your-faith-journey/README.md

 - JSON Server (with local db.json)

 ## Mission
-Evangelism meets discipleship — designed for seekers who want to understand the Gospel and take meaningful next steps.
+Evangelism meets discipleship.
+This app designed for seekers who want to understand the Gospel and take meaningful next steps.